Tharani-Kasiselvam/react-todo/README.md

 # MyTodo

 **Description**
-    - This project is to Note down our daily activities and seggregate them using a Name and maintaining a Status whether it is completed or not.
+&emsp;This project is to Note down our daily activities and seggregate them using a Name and maintaining a Status whether it is completed or not.
-    - We have a feature to enable new set of Todods and each Todod are designed with Name, Description, Status and additional Features to Edit or Delete the Todos
+&nbsp;We have a feature to enable new set of Todods and each Todod are designed with Name, Description, Status and additional Features to Edit or Delete the Todos

 **Implmentation**
     - *useState*